Christie-Norton-McIntosh/ServiceNow-2-Notion/docs/FIX_TABLE_FORMATTING_9.2.1.md

 ## Overview

-Three related formatting issues were discovered during live usage of ServiceNow-2-Notion with table-heavy pages.
-All issues affected how table content was displayed in Notion and have been resolved in version 9.2.1.
+Multiple related formatting issues were discovered during live usage of ServiceNow-2-Notion with table-heavy pages.
+All issues affected how table content was displayed in Notion and have been resolved across versions 9.2.1 and 9.2.2.

 ---